jlparkI/xGPR/docs/advanced/tuning_tutorial.rst

 If you find that optimization is suggesting hyperparameter values which are close to or on the bounds, you might want to set new more generous bounds.
-The default bounds for ``lambda`` (the first hyperparamter, shared by all kernels) are pretty generous and seldom need to be moved.
-The kernel-specific hyperparameter (for RBF, Matern and convolution kernels) has pretty generous default bounds but it may rarely be necessary to expand them.
+The lower bound for lambda for classification is sometimes too tight and sometimes it can be desirable to set a more generous lower bound of -10 for lambda for classification.

-A more common use case is *contracting* the bounds, i.e. setting a smaller search space so optimization can proceed more efficiently.
+It is more common to have to *contract* the bounds, i.e. setting a smaller search space so optimization can proceed more efficiently.